What is the problem?

 More produce = more healthy vegetables for more children and their immediate families.
 That is cheaper and above all healthier for the recipients.

-Practical education how to grow your own vegetables = paying it forward.
+Practical education on how to grow your own vegetables = paying it forward.